mlange-42/go-ecs-benchmarks/docs/README-template.md

 So doubled bar or line height is not doubled time!

 All components used in the benchmarks have two `float64` fields.
+The initial capacity of the world is set to 1024 where this is supported.

 ### Query